May be available opon request;

 Is there an Eliquis generic alternative?

-There is currently no therapeutically equivalent generic alternative to Eliquis available.
+Yes, there is a therapeutically equivalent generic alternative to Eliquis available.

 What is atrial fibrillation?